dladd/pyFormex/sphinx/tutorial.rst

 .. index:: single: ndarray

-|pyformex| uses the NumPy :class:`ndarray` as implementation of fast
-numerical arrays in Python.
+pyFormex uses the NumPy :class:`ndarray` as implementation of fast numerical arrays in Python.